-4.25.
-Delays by the BSB in bringing proceedings, sometimes lengthy, can occur.
-In general, such delays should not be taken into account in determining the sanction to be imposed as sanctions are intended to further the purposes of applying sanctions and to reflect the conduct of the respondent and not that of the regulator.
-It is more appropriate to consider delays by the BSB when determining whether a costs application made by the BSB should be granted and in what amount.

-4.26.
-However, delays as a result of the behaviour of the respondent may be relevant, particularly where they have exacerbated the harm caused by the misconduct, and can be treated as an aggravating factor.
+- 4.25 Delays by the BSB in bringing proceedings, sometimes lengthy, can occur.
+In general, such delays should not be considered in determining the sanction to be imposed as sanctions are intended to further the purposes of applying sanctions and to reflect the conduct of the respondent and not that of the regulator.
+It is more appropriate to consider delays by the BSB when determining whether a costs application made by the BSB should be granted and in what amount. - 4.26 However, delays because of the behaviour of the respondent may be relevant, particularly where they have exacerbated the harm caused by the misconduct and can be treated as an aggravating factor.